 One could well argue that nonviolent response to disrupting conflict is the ultimate means of respecting life that exists in the earth.
 By choosing to honor the presence of another person regardless of their behaviors, the individual performs an absolute surrender of provisions that could cause injury and harm to another.
 Rather than causing suffering for someone else the choice for nonviolent response limits suffering to the self.

 And one could also argue that nonviolent response is a genuine attempt to solicit mercy and compassion, a way of appealing to the inner nature of the aggressor.
 Since within every human being there resides a conscious presence that continually testifies to what is right and wrong, what is good and evil, trying to connect with this mutually consistent testimony recasts the conflict and identifies the activity as a personal transaction between two vulnerable finite people.

-These arguments and others may be constructive, yet there is another more fundamental consideration that must be addressed in order to examine accurately the benefit and worth of nonviolent responses to aggression.
+These arguments and others may be constructive, however neither of them will guarantee one will not suffer the consequence of aggressive behaviors.
+Yet there is another more fundamental consideration that must be addressed in order to examine accurately the benefit and worth of nonviolent responses to aggression.
 Discovering the foundational prescription in the activity of the creative spirit is the crucial determinant when deciding either for or against nonviolent resistance.

 Is the intention of the creative spirit to establish harmony in the earth or is it to inaugurate strife in the earth?